gwinbush/Chronicle/README.md

 - User data (user id, campaign ids) stored in DynamoDB
 - Customer data (customer id, metadata) stored in DynamoDB and used to update segments on AWS Pinpoint when user submits new campaign with selected cohort

+#### Overview
+There is a dataset containing customer email addresses and metadata which is updated and managed by the AWS Pinpoint service.
+When a user submits an A/B test through the Chronicle UI, the filters that they choose are applied to the customer dataset on Pinpoint.
+For instance, if a user selects "Age" as the feature to filter by and "21" as the value, only 21 year old customers will be included in the A/B test.
+The two messages the user specifies get sent out to the two halves of customers set specified by the filtered dataset.

+When an A/B test is created, a test ID is displayed to the user.
+The user can use this test ID to look up metrics about the A/B test.
+They can see how many emails were sent out and how many emails were opened.

 ## API
 ----
 #### Description